No. 10 Notre Dame overcomes Miles injury to clinch ACC - WHIZ News

 Citron made two more from the line with 43.3 seconds left to make it 66-61 but missed two after Mykasa Robinson’s layup to open the door for the Cardinals (21-10, 12-6).
 Van Lith’s left-corner 3-pointer missed, Prosper was fouled on the defensive rebound and then made two with six seconds left to seal it.

-Citron made 10 of 14 free throws and 7 of 13 shots with three 3s as the Irish won their sixth in a row and swept Louisville.
+Citron, a sophomore guard, made 10 of 14 free throws and 7 of 13 shots with three 3s as the Irish won their sixth in a row and swept Louisville.
+Bransford and Prosper, both freshman guards, added 14 and points respectively off the bench along with two assists each.

+The group effort by the backcourt shut down Louisville’s attempts to tie and helped Notre Dame end an emotional day on a high note.

-Van Lith made 10 of 12 free throws to finish with 23 for Louisville, which closed the final 2:51 without a field goal.
+Van Lith made 10 of 12 free throws to finish with 23 for Louisville, which finished the final 6:44 with just two field goals in the final 35 seconds.
+Merissah Russell had 12 points and Olivia Cochran 10, but the Cardinals shot just 35% and only made 27% in the fourth quarter.

+“Unfortunately for us, our fourth quarter offensively was not what we needed it to be,” coach Jeff Walz said.
+“But I can’t fault our effort.
+I thought our kids competed.
+I thought they played hard.
+They gave it everything they had.”

 BIG PICTURE

-Notre Dame: Duke’s loss to North Carolina opened the door for the Irish and they took advantage to gain the No. 1 seed for the ACC Tournament.
-That wasn’t easy considering Miles was sitting on the bench with injury.
+Notre Dame: Duke’s loss to North Carolina opened the door for the Irish and they took advantage to gain the No. 1 seed for the ACC Tournament and a double bye.
+They were picked to finish fourth, three spots below Louisville.
+That wasn’t easy considering Miles was sitting on the bench with injury, but their underclassmen showed amazing resolve as she looked on.

+“With Liv down, I had to take the point,” Citron said.
+“So that’s a big adjustment.
+I think our team just did a great job of just focusing possession by possession, not looking at it like, just get a stop score.
+We’ve been in that position before, we knew what we had to do and it was on defense.”

-Louisville: The Cardinals’ loss spoiled the home finales for seniors Morgan Jones, Chrislyn Carr, Norika Konno, Liz Dixon, Josie Williams and Mykasa Robinson.
+Louisville: The Cardinals’ loss spoiled the home finales for seniors Morgan Jones, Chrislyn Carr, Norika Konno, Liz Dixon, Josie Williams and Mykasa Robinson (nine points, six rebounds, five assists).
+One consolation was earning the No. 4 seed and a double bye that delays their ACC Tournament debut until Friday, like it had been for a while.

 UP NEXT